cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

   --out-file tx.draft
 ```

-`cardano-cli` can handle nesting of commands, for example we can use `cat` within cardano-cli to read the addresses directly from the file.
+`cardano-cli` can handle the nesting of commands.
+For example, you can use `cat` within `cardano-cli` to read the addresses directly from the file.

 ```shell